tsundberg/recycling-examples/README.md

     ./gradlew cucumber

-This will build the system and verify that the core woeks as expected.
+This will build the system and verify that the core works as expected.
 That is, that the model works as expected.